 Snub Nosed Breeds (Cats): Bermese, Exotic, Himalayan, Persian

-Delta Cargo will require a Airline Health Certificate issued within 10 days of travel.
+Forms Required: Delta Cargo will require a Airline Health Certificate issued within 10 days of arrival.
 Also required are proof of vaccinations (dog, cat and ferret) and pet passport documents for the country your pet is traveling to (international travel only).

 ADDITIONAL AIRLINE PET TRAVEL INFORMATIONAIRLINE PET TRAVEL TIPS

 TIPS FOR AIRLINE PET CARGO TRAVEL